-Operational Feasibility: Implementation is feasible and known barriers and facilitators of success could easily be shared across implementation sites.
+Operational Feasibility: Program demonstrates scalability in that implementation is feasible and known facilitators of success can be effectively shared across implementation sites.
+Evidence of support from VISN and facility leadership is strongly encouraged.

-Strong Partnerships and/or Working Relationships: Inclusion of VA and/or non-VA partners to maximize the efficacy of the intervention.
+Strong Partnerships and/or Working Relationships: Inclusion of VA and/or non-VA partners to maximize relevance of the intervention and the likelihood of its eventual widespread adoption.